-Newly created ESMC_State object.
+Newly created ESMC\State object.

-Create an ESMC_State object.
+Create an ESMC\State object.
+The arguments are:

 [name] The name for the State object.
 If not specified, i.e. NULL, a default unique name will be generated: "StateNNN" where NNN is a unique sequence number from 001 to 999.